cfanderson999/miniMagSwitch/README.md

 * Assembly side = Top side
 * Tooling holes = Added by Customer

-__Make sure to UNCHECK the row labeled `H1,H2` when reviewing the BOM, else your switches will come with header pins where the connectors are to be soldered.__

 For soldering, there are decent labels on the bottom of the PCB for input/output and polarity.
 The space on top was extremely limited.
 For both input and output the GND connection is on the "inside" and the power connection is on the "outside"

 ## Operation